jegrami/jegrami/README.md

 #### What I Hope to Achieve with My GitHub Page :octocat:

 GitHub is arguably the most important platform in our digital universe.
-I plan to develop a presence here reflecting my passion for coding, celebrating my command line heroes, and narrating my journey from writing words to writing code.
+I plan to develop a presence here reflecting my passion for coding and my journey from writing words to writing code.

 #### What you'll find here: